 - From the top of the slice, cut down into the fruit to make little bite-sized pieces that are still attached.

-- If your orange wedges are too thick, you can also cut straight down the middle to create smaller pieces of orange that your toddler can bite off of the rind.
+- If your orange wedges are too thick, you can also cut straight down the middle.
+This helps to create smaller pieces of sliced orange that your toddler can bite off of the rind.

-When you use my special orange slicing technique to cut easy bites for your toddler, your result should look something like this:
+Using my special sliced orange technique to cut easy bites for your toddler is quick and convenient.
+Your result should look something like this: